joleys/niko-home-control-II/README.md

 * **Basic State Enum Sensor**, which represents the Basic State.
 On means the gate is opened, off means the gate is closed.
 Intermediate means the gate is moving, only when optional moving sensor is available.

+### NHC House Mode Actions (untested)

+__Remark:__ this is untested as I don't own a device of this type.

+This action is exposed as a button.

+#### Entities

+It has some extra entities that can be used in automations:

+* **Basic State Binary Sensor**, is on according to the state of all assigned players as configured for that action.
+* **Start Active Binary Sensor**, is on upon activation of the action.
+It is off when one of the assigned participant in the action has a state change.

 ### NHC HVAC Thermostat (untested)

 __Remark:__ this is untested as I don't own a device of this type.